Latent Implicit Visual Reasoning: Evaluation

-We experiment with three recent open-source LMMs of similar scale: Qwen2.5-VL-3B-Instruct \cite{qwen2.5vl}, Qwen3-VL-4B-Instruct \cite{qwen3technicalreport}, and LLaVA-OneVision-1.5-4B-Instruct \cite{llava_ov_1.5}.
+\minisection{Baselines and Models} We experiment with three recent open-source LMMs of similar scale: Qwen2.5-VL-3B-Instruct \cite{qwen2.5vl}, Qwen3-VL-4B-Instruct \cite{qwen3technicalreport}, and LLaVA-OneVision-1.5-4B-Instruct \cite{llava_ov_1.5}.
 These models are competitive on a broad range of vision-language benchmarks, providing strong and comparable backbones for our study.
 For each task and backbone, we consider three settings: (i) \textbf{Zero-shot}, the pretrained instruct model evaluated without any task-specific training; (ii) \textbf{Direct SFT}, standard supervised fine-tuning on our task training set; and (iii) \textbf{LIVR}, our proposed training method, run with the same task data and training setup as Direct SFT.
-We also compare against Mirage \cite{mirage}, a recent latent reasoning approach that relies on explicit visual supervision via task-specific helper images.
-For Mirage, we evaluate on two tasks: Jigsaw, where we generate helper images for our BLINK-style Jigsaw data following their protocol, and Visual Spatial Planning (VSP), where we use their released dataset and helper images.
-We do not extend Mirage to other tasks, as there is no clear way to define helper images and no additional Mirage data has been released.
+Direct SFT serves as our main baseline, as it uses identical task supervision but no intermediate supervision, enabling a clean, data-matched comparison to LIVR.